 Setting up manual tests

-The composite builds feature of Gradle makes it very easy to test a plugin manually.
-The standalone plugin project and the consuming project can be combined together into a single unit making it much more straight forward to try out or debug changes without the hassle of re-publishing the binary file.
+The composite builds feature of Gradle makes it easy to test a plugin manually.
+The standalone plugin project and the consuming project can be combined into a single unit, making it straightforward to try out or debug changes without re-publishing the binary file:

 .